Oh, No! Not Another Sales Message...

 Many of us entrepreneurs don’t really like social media and the need to put ourselves out there every day.
 But we know it is a tool that, if you can use it correctly, allows you to grow your clientele and even make some friends.

-I recently started to use FB Messenger and LinkedIn to see if (a) I could grow my future clientele and (b) make real connections.
+For a time, I was testing FB Messenger and LinkedIn to see if (a) I could grow my future clientele and (b) make real connections.
 Most of those I contacted, however, did not want to take 10 minutes of their day to talk to someone on their LinkedIn at all.
 And those that showed up, often ended up only wanting to sell.
 When they noticed you are not interested, they are done.

-For the last 2 months, I've been trying to talk to the people who connect and ask them what they are passionate about and then tell them a bit about the Dare to Be Bind movement.
+For some time now, I've been trying to talk to the people who connect with me and ask them what they are passionate about and then tell them a bit about the Dare to Be Bind movement.
 And that is it.
 I have been able to connect some of these people to others in my network because I thought they’d be a good fit.

 But she did answer, and she was so surprised when I told her that I would love to talk and set up a time to chat.